Among the questions about vaccinations that we’re hearing is one with a simple answer:

 The procedure for making vaccines available is complicated and follows strict rules.
 This is very important.
 It helps make sure that vaccines are both safe and effective.

 Kids are different from adults.
 Their immune systems are different and they can react differently to substances than adults do.
 It isn’t possible to generalize from adult trials of the vaccine to children.
+This is why separate testing for children was needed.

-How can a vaccine for children be developed?
+How was the vaccine for children developed?

 The approved vaccines have been tested to make sure that they are effective — that they actually make it less likely that vaccinated people will catch the virus.